• The John Day Fossil Beds is home to the world's most extensive fossil collection

 • The park includes Painted Hills, Blue Basin, Sheep Rock, and Clarno Unit

-Situated 40 miles to the west of the city of John Day, the John Day Fossil Beds National Monument spans 14,000 acres, offering a captivating expanse with scenic views, mesmerizing landscapes, and extensive trail networks.
-Beyond its natural allure, this region is home to some of Oregon's intriguing history and prehistory.
+Situated 40 miles west of the city of John Day, John Day Fossil Beds National Monument spans over 14,000 acres of colorful badlands, scenic canyons, and rugged volcanic landscapes.

 John Day Fossil Beds Landscape & Natural History

-The national monument is named after the John Day River, running through the Blue Mountains.
-The river flows through the tall volcanic gorge at Sheep Rock Unit and empties into the Columbia River.
+The monument is named after the John Day River, which flows through the Blue Mountains and winds past the towering volcanic canyon of the Sheep Rock Unit before eventually joining the Columbia River.

-When visiting the John Day Fossil Beds National Monument, please stick with developed paths and don't remove any fossils.
+When visiting John Day Fossil Beds National Monument, stay on designated trails and never remove fossils or rocks from the park.

 Amazon Jungle in Oregon